Empty Plates for "Empty Nesters"

 Potential Reasons for the Trend

-- Almost half of adolescents with anorexia have a full recovery over time, but more than 30% have only a partial recovery, and 20% have no substantial improvement in their condition.
+- Almost half of adolescents with anorexia have a full recovery over time, but more than one third have only a partial recovery, and less than a quarter have no substantial improvement in their condition.
 Therefore, eating disorders may continue in some people, as they get older.